Imran Khan urges his followers to march on Islamabad without him - ExBulletin

 Imran Khan urges his followers to march on Islamabad without him

-ISLAMABAD — Former Pakistani Prime Minister Imran Khan on Thursday urged his supporters to resume their protest march on the country’s capital to demand snap elections even though he is staying away from the march for now, a week after being wounded in the leg by a gunman attempt on his life.
+ISLAMABAD (AP) Former Pakistani Prime Minister Imran Khan on Thursday urged his supporters to resume their protest march on the country’s capital to demand a snap election even if he remains out of the march for now, a week after being injured in the leg in a gunmen attempt to attempt his life.

 Khan spoke via video link to his supporters from his home in Lahore, where he is recovering from surgery following the attack.
 He was injured last Thursday when the gunman opened fire on the protest convoy he was leading, killing one of his supporters and injuring 13 people, including two lawmakers.